Focus on the group's mission

 Loculus logo

-Loculus - software package to power microbial genomic databases (Hodcroft, Neher & Stadler groups, STPH, UniBas, ETHZ & SIB)
+Loculus - software package to power microbial genomic databases and Pathoplexus - open-source database supported by Loculus to enhance the sharing and analysis of human viral pathogen genomic data (Hodcroft, Neher & Stadler groups, STPH, UniBas, ETHZ & SIB)

-FAIRification of pathogen bioinformatics resources under the Centre for Pathogen Bioinformatics.
-This project will strengthen this ecosystem of resources through increased interoperability and by providing an integrated system for analysis and sharing of pathogen genomic data, thereby fostering genomic epidemiology globally.
-July 2024 – June 2025.
-Funded by Swissuniversities B3.2 ORD Funding Scheme.
-PIs: Tanja Stadler, Niko Beerenwinkel, Richard Neher.
-Partners: Emma Hodcroft, Aitana Neves.
+FAIRification of pathogen bioinformatics resources.
+The Centre’s ecosystem of resources was strengthened by increasing resource interoperability and providing an integrated system for analysis and sharing of pathogen genomic data.
+This work also supports genomic epidemiology globally.
+Funded by Swissuniversities B3.2 ORD Funding Scheme (FAIR-CPB project).
+See more.

 Organization